PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:27:22
+Last updated: 2024-04-02 19:27:56
-Random Quote: What wisdom can you find that is greater than kindness? - Jean-Jacques Rousseau
+Random Quote: Finding good players is easy.
+Getting them to play as a team is another story. - Casey Stengel